 Placing himself at the centre of his work, Sharif Persaud explores identity through his experience of contemporary life and autism.
 He is a part of the collective of neurodiverse artists and activists at Project Art Works, who have been shortlisted for the Turner Prize 2021.

-Have You Ever Had is the culmination of the UK-wide EXPLORERS Project, highlighting the extraordinary contribution neurodiverse people make to art and culture.
+Have You Ever Had was the culmination of the UK-wide EXPLORERS Project, highlighting the extraordinary contribution neurodiverse people make to art and culture.

 is an artist based in Hastings.
 His practice has been developed in collaboration with Project Art Works, where he has been a key contributor.